 \subsection{Verifier LLM}

-To enhance \sysname{}'s robustness against obvious contradictions and factual inconsistencies, we incorporate a Verifier LLM that performs conservative consistency checking on selected evidence $E_s$ before generation.
-The Verifier uses the same rationale framework that guides evidence selection, providing a secondary filtering mechanism within \sysname{}'s unified reasoning approach.
+To enhance \sysname{}'s robustness against contradictions and factual inconsistencies, we incorporate a Verifier LLM to perform conservative consistency checking on selected evidence $E_s$ before generation.
+The Verifier uses the same rationale framework to guide evidence selection, providing a secondary filtering mechanism within \sysname{}'s unified reasoning approach.

-\textbf{Verification Process.} The Verifier evaluates each evidence using the input query, associated rationales (which serve as flagging instructions), and summaries of previously verified evidences.
-Following a conservative design philosophy\footnote{\textbf{Design Limitations.} The Verifier operates within the same rationale-based reasoning framework used for evidence selection, creating a potential single point of failure.
-If adversarial content is crafted to exploit the specific rationale patterns learned during DPO training, both selection and verification mechanisms could be compromised simultaneously.
-We design the Verifier as a conservative consistency checker rather than a comprehensive adversarial defense system.}, the Verifier assumes validity unless strong evidence suggests otherwise and only flags content when highly confident ($>90\%$).
-Evidence is flagged for three types of issues: (1) \textit{factual violations}, when content contradicts well-established facts with high confidence; (2) \textit{contradiction}, when evidence is logically inconsistent with previously verified evidences; and (3) \textit{instruction violations}, when evidence fails to meet criteria embedded in the rationales \citep{greshake2023indirect,yi2023bipia,zou2024poisonedrag,clop2024backdoored,benTov2025gaslite,parry2024adversarial}.
-Flagged evidence is discarded, and only the filtered set proceeds to generation
+\textbf{Verification Process.} The Verifier evaluates each evidence using the input query, associated rationales (which serve as flagging instructions), and summaries of previously verified evidence.
+Following a conservative design, the Verifier assumes validity unless strong evidence suggests otherwise and only flags content when highly confident ($>90\%$).
+Evidence is flagged for three types of issues: (1) \textit{factual violations}, when content contradicts well-established facts with high confidence; (2) \textit{contradiction}, when evidence is logically inconsistent with previously verified evidences; and (3) \textit{instruction violations}, when evidence fails to meet criteria embedded in the rationales \citep{greshake2023indirect,yi2023bipia,zou2025poisonedrag,clop2024backdoored,bentov2025gasliteingretrievalexploringvulnerabilities,parry2024adversarial}.
+Flagged evidence is discarded, and the filtered set proceeds to generation.

-\textbf{Implementation.} We use the same \texttt{Llama-3.1-8b-instruct} model for verification to maintain consistency across the framework.
-The Verifier processes each evidence independently and outputs structured decisions including flagging status, evidence summaries, and violation types.
-This conservative approach prioritizes precision over recall in adversarial detection, reducing false positives that could harm system performance on clean data.\footnote{We consider adversarial attacks targeting the rationale generation model itself (e.g., model poisoning, training data manipulation) to be outside the scope of this work.
-Our focus is on detecting inconsistencies in retrieved content rather than defending against compromised reasoning frameworks.} For more information about the prompt format, see \S\ref{sec:prompts}.
+We use the same \texttt{Llama-3.1-8b-instruct} model for verification to maintain consistency across the framework.
+The Verifier processes each piece of evidence independently and outputs structured decisions, including flagging status, evidence summaries, and violation types.
+This conservative approach prioritizes precision over recall in adversarial detection, reducing false positives that could harm system performance on clean data.
+For more information, see \S\ref{sec:prompts}.